ARCHITECTURAL LIGHTING | PRODUCT DESIGNING | RESEARCH & DEVELOPMENT

 INTERNATIONAL ARCHITECTURAL LIGHTING DESIGNERS & CONSULTANTS SINCE 1996

-CERTIFIED MEMBER OF : INTERNATIONAL LIGHTING DESIGNERS ASSOCIATION ( ILDA - UK) INTERNATIONAL MEMBER OF THE BRITISH INSTITUTE OF INTERIOR DESIGNERS (BIID-UK) PROFESSIONAL MEMBER OF INTERNATIONAL INSTITUTE OF INTERIOR DESIGNERS (IIDA-USA) INTERNATIONAL MEMBER OF PROFESSIONAL LIGHTING DESIGNERS ASSOCIATION (PLDA-GmbH) MICHAEL SENN ASSOCIATES - COPYRIGHT RESERVED 1996
+CERTIFIED MEMBER OF : INTERNATIONAL LIGHTING DESIGNERS ASSOCIATION ( ILDA - UK) MEMBER OF THE INTERNATIONAL ASSOCIATION OF LIGHTING DESIGNERS (IALD-USA) INTERNATIONAL MEMBER OF THE BRITISH INSTITUTE OF INTERIOR DESIGNERS (BIID-UK) PROFESSIONAL MEMBER OF INTERNATIONAL INSTITUTE OF INTERIOR DESIGNERS (IIDA-USA) INTERNATIONAL MEMBER OF PROFESSIONAL LIGHTING DESIGNERS ASSOCIATION (PLDA-GmbH) MICHAEL SENN ASSOCIATES - COPYRIGHT RESERVED 1996